DuarteMatos99/drum-kit/README.md

 *Website to play drum kit sounds by cliking or key pressing.*

 What I learned using Javascript:
-- How to add classes and remove them by DOM
 - How to use **addEventListener** using *click* and *keypress* methods
 - How to play sounds using *Audio* constructor method
 - How to use *setTimout* method to wait functions